hossein1376/Django-Cheat-Sheet/README.md

 - You need to run migrations everytime you modify models.py or settings.py files.

-- If you are planning to integrate a custum user model, **Do Not** run migrations untill you have configured those.
+- If you are planning to integrate a custom user model, **Do Not** run migrations untill you have configured those.

 ### Start an app